Casey Seals Masters Swimming Club

 Training Fees

-The preferred payment method is to do a bank transfer - click here for our bank account details.
+Payment can be made by bank transfer - click here for our bank account details.

 Pool Entry Fees